Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Requires SSH access to the remote host
 * Requires the `sshpass` command-line tool if password-based authentication is used

-**Important Notes:**

 * Password-based authentication (`--password`) is not recommended.
 If used, `ps` will expose the SSH password on the monitoring host.
 * The `--shell` option enables shell expansion for environment variables and file globs but can be a security hazard.
 Without it, only simple commands without globs or pipes are supported.
 * Supports multiple `--identity` files and `--ssh-option` parameters for fine-grained SSH configuration